anewusername/masque/README.md

 Masque is a Python module for designing lithography masks.

-The general idea is to implement something resembling the GDSII file-format, but with some vectorized element types (eg. circles, not just polygons), better support for E-beam doses, and the ability to output to multiple formats.
+The general idea is to implement something resembling the GDSII file-format, but with some vectorized element types (eg. circles, not just polygons) and the ability to output to multiple formats.

 - [Source repository](https://mpxd.net/code/jan/masque)
 - [PyPI](https://pypi.org/project/masque)